 For the AIP diet, we omit gluten, grains, nuts, seeds, eggs and dairy.
 But, we still get to use some great ingredients!

 - collagen — I know some of you will ask me if this can be omitted.
-No, I don’t think so; it contributes to the right cake texture, (as well as adding non essential amino acids).
+No, sorry, it can’t.
+Collagen contributes to the right cake texture, (as well as adding non essential amino acids.)

 - apple cider vinegar